Close Banner

 How to Prevent Motion Sickness at Disney World

-The first step in preventing motion sickness is determining what your triggers are.
+The first step in preventing motion sickness is identifying your triggers.
 Chances are, if you are reading this, you or someone you love has already experienced motion sickness or seasickness at some point.
 I learned as a young froglet that I cannot read in a vehicle.
 I need to look out the window, see the horizon and see what's coming.
-I've also found in theme parks that it's the rides with screens and simulators that tend to get me, especially if 3D is involved.
-If I go on a ride or attraction with a big screen, such as Avatar Flight of Passage, I close my eyes the minute I start to feel nauseated.
-I choose my seat carefully based on the ride.
-Even when I use Disney World park transportation, I make sure to face forward and keep the outside and horizon in my sight.
+I've also found that in theme parks, it's the rides with screens and simulators that tend to get me sick, especially if 3D is involved.

 Possible Disney World Motion Sickness Triggers